In case you missed, read the first part of Hampta Pass Trek : It’s okay to fall, but fall with grace

-Half an hour into the ascent and I was starting to doubt myself and my decision of going for the trek.
+Half an hour into the ascent and I was starting to doubt myself, and my decision of going for the trek.
 All the self-doubt started taking root in my head.
-Walking in a poncho is not easy and it becomes all the more difficult to take steps with all the buzzing in your head.
+Walking in a poncho is not easy and it becomes all the more difficult with all the buzzing in your head.
 But then, they go all away when you have this view in front of you after the first one hour of the trek.

 As we continued to walk, Rani Nallah kept us company with all her gushing and rushing.
 We continued walking up the mountains, but there always seemed to be yet another one towering above us.
-We knew then we would soon be walking up on it too.
+We would soon be walking up on it too.
 That’s when it hit me suddenly – I am gaining altitude.
-The realization makes you short of breathe.
-All you need to remember at this point, is take in deep breathe and exhale as if you are blowing out a candle.
+That realization could certainly make you short of breath.
+All you need to remember at this point is take in deep breathe and exhale as if you are blowing out a candle.
 And keep walking.

-The mountains looked intimidating from here on making the contrast in terrain quite visible.
+The mountains looked intimidating from there, making the contrast quite visible.
 The path was rugged and tough.
 And it was still slushy, strewn with pebbles and small boulders.
 It was taxing to walk up the mountains with the rain lashing continuously.
 By now I was leading the pack from behind.
-It was only the thought of taking a pitstop that kept me walking, which was never so in my case.
+It was only the thought of taking a pitstop that kept me walking!
 It was Chetram ji, one of our guide, who kept on encouraging me to walk on.
 ‘Ho jaayega.
 Aram aram se chalo bas abhi 10 hi minute mein rukna’.
-And let me tell you this 10 minutes on mountains and coming from guides can vary widely.
+And let me tell you this 10 minutes on mountains and coming from guides can vary.
 Many of us had the same feeling whenever we heard bas 10 minutes coming from Chetram ji.
 Just when I thought I wouldn’t be able to walk any further, lo and behold, I saw the yellow tent, pitched in the distance.
-This meant one thing, resting area is just few metres away.
+This meant one thing, resting area is just a few meters away.

 Check out this video captured by Bharath R while we crossed one tricky waterfall on the first day:

 But this was not all.
-The highlight of the first day is river crossing.
+The highlight of the first day was river crossing.
 We made a human chain to cross the crazy Rani Nallah.
-Wading through waist-high cold river with your feet turning numb slowly, your big toe fending for the stone to put your next step on all you would wish for is to feel your feet again.
+We waded through the waist-high cold river; our feet turned numb slowly using big toe and fending for the stone to put your next step on.
 One good thing about the river crossing was our pants that had gone muddy through the day were nicely washed now.
 Even the shoes, although I would have preferred the muddy dry shoes than the clean damp one I had now.

-As we started walking again suddenly the path became plain and Hallelujah!
-I saw tents, this time orange ones along with the yellow one.
-We had reached Jwara at around 5.30 PM.
+As we started walking again suddenly the path became plain and hallelujah, we saw tents!
+This time orange ones along with the yellow one.
+We had reached Jwara at around 1730.

-The temperature can drop suddenly and it gets chilly as the dusk sets in.
-The weather is fickle up there.
-But there’s one thing I learnt about mountains.
+The temperature could drop suddenly and it gets chilly as the dusk sets in.
+The weather sure is fickle up there.
+But there’s one thing I learned about mountains.
 They can be harsh on you making it difficult for you to take even one step further, but accept them, breathe them in more and they heal your lungs pretty soon.
-They are huge, harsh and even difficult but its their toughness that teaches you to be humble and gentle too.
-They are a healer in true sense.
+They are huge, harsh and even difficult but it’s their toughness that teaches you to be humble and gentle too.
+They are a healer in the true sense.

 One good thing about Monsoon trek is, you get to witness waterfalls.
 It had turned misty by the time we reached Jwara, the mountains were hidden but they stood towering above us.
-As the sky began to change its color and the mist started to thicken a little more.
-We got inside our sleeping bag (after of course a hearty meal complete with dessert and Bournvita) anticipating the second day of trek.
-It was supposed to be a shorter trek than it was on the first day as we expected to have lunch at our campsite itself.
+As the sky began to change its color and the mist started to thicken, a little more.
+We got inside our sleeping bag (after of course a hearty meal complete with dessert and Bournvita) waiting for the second day of trek.
+It was supposed to be a shorter trek than it was on the first day!

 Continued… Onward to Balu ka Gera